bbamasaur/WD-Publishing-Company/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project: the proect is about an interactive website for the publishing company Kodansha Comics.

-- Whats the purpose
+- Whats the purpose: the purpose of this website is to provide information about Kodansha itself, and to showcase the different publications that they have.

-- What are key components
+- What are key components: multipage website

-- What technology used and how it is used
+- What technology used and how it is used: HTML - used for the the whole structure of the website.
+CSS - used to style and create layout for the webpages, also to decorate the webpages.

 ### Key Components
 <!-- TODO: List of Key Components -->